Discover some of the most peaceful, quiet and relaxing places in London.

 St Dunstan in the East

-Find peace in the City of London at the secluded churchyard, designed by celebrated London architect, Sir Christopher Wren.
+Find peace in the City of London at the secluded St Dunstan in the Eastchurchyard, designed by celebrated London architect, Sir Christopher Wren.
 Appreciate the quiet calm in combination with the plants wending their way through the ruins.
 You’ll forget you’re in the centre of London.

 BAPS Shri Swaminarayan Mandir temple

 Discover one of the largest Hindu temples outside of India.
 Constructed according to ancient Vedic architectural scripts, BAPS Shri Swaminarayan Mandir is admired for its exquisite workmanship.
-Discover more about Hinduism in the exhibition inside the temple.
+The temple itself is temporarily closed due to coronavirus, but you can usually discover more about Hinduism in the exhibition inside the temple.